broadinstitute/adapt-pipes/README.md

 # adapt-pipes

-Workflows to run ADAPT on AWS Batch
+Workflows to run ADAPT on AWS Batch.

+**For more information on ADAPT and on how to run it, please see the [ADAPT repository](https://github.com/broadinstitute/adapt) on GitHub.**

 ## Setting up Cromwell Server for AWS